-One more time, my bro Hugo, helped me by translating my post “Commits atomiques - la bonne approche”.
-Many thanks to him for his translation and review!
+One more time, my sibling Kitty, helped me by translating my post “Commits atomiques - la bonne approche”.
+Many thanks to them for their translation and review!

 One of the most difficult parts of our job is to divide our work into small units.
 Often overlooked, this challenge happens as much on an architectural level (it’s much easier to build a big-ass monolith than small joint projects) as on the code we ship every day through our commits.